etlweather/understanding-networking/chapter-basic-terms.md

 > is usually below 2ms.
 On the Internet, one commonly finds less than 100ms. [^3]

 ## network
-The word network can be used in multiple ways - it is often used to mean a *computer network* which is a system of inter-connected hosts, switches, routers, etc.
+The word network can be used in multiple ways - it is generally used to mean a *computer network* which is a system of inter-connected hosts, switches, routers, etc.

 However, network engineers often use the term to refer to an abstract concept relating to how hosts on a computer network are addressed.
+The more appropriate term in this case is *subnetwork* (or *subnet* for short).
 On a network, computers can communicate with each other through switches, but they can't communicate to computers which are connected to another network - a router is needed to route the packets between networks.